2018 • 06 • 28

 Where to Stay

-There are overnight cottages on the island or you may opt to camp out, but if you are planning to visit other places in Biliran, here are some of the recommended accommodations according to Agoda users (as of January 2018).
+There are overnight cottages on the island or you may opt to camp out, but if you are planning to visit other places in Biliran, here are some of the recommended accommodations according to Agoda users, in no particular order.